RDA Dashboards are a series of periodical reports that present measures over time in the following areas:

 Behavioral Health Treatment Needs and Outcomes among Medicaid Enrolled Children in Washington State

-This dashboard provides a snapshot of behavioral health needs and outcomes for children and youth under age 21 on Medicaid in Washington State and for the subgroup in foster care in SFY 2014-2018.
-Rates of behavioral health needs are also compared across demographic categories, region, county, Medicaid coverage type, cross-system involvement, and abuse and neglect history.
-Outcomes examined include behavioral health treatment penetration and utilization, psychotropic polypharmacy, juvenile justice involvement, emergency department utilization, injury rates and teen pregnancy.
+This dashboard provides a snapshot of behavioral health needs and outcomes for children and youth ages 0-20 enrolled in Medicaid in Washington State in SFY 2014-2021.
+Rates of behavioral health needs are compared across demographic categories, region, county, Medicaid coverage type, cross-system involvement, and abuse and neglect history.
+Outcomes examined include behavioral health treatment utilization, psychotropic polypharmacy, criminal legal involvement, emergency department utilization, injury rates, and teen pregnancy.
+Needs and outcomes are presented separately for the broad Medicaid population and the foster care subgroup, which has a substantially higher prevalence of behavioral health needs.

 Child Welfare and Health Service Trends in Washington State: Monitoring Child Protective Services Intakes and Medical Visits During the COVID-19 Pandemic